Skip to main content

 Minnesota’s legislative bodies are split in historic fashion.
 The Congressional delegation has four Republicans and four Democrats; the Minnesota Senate has 34 DFLers and 33 GOPers and the Minnesota House is split 67/67.

-The dynamics of a split legislature in Minnesota won’t be easy.
+The dynamics of a split Legislature in Minnesota won’t be easy.
 But restoring balance to the dialogue in St. Paul is critical.
 Legislators on both sides of the aisle will have to work together – listen to each other and their constituents – and reach consensus.

 What’s on the list for the 2025 Legislative Session?